UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Thomas.md

 #$ -A MyProject
 ```

-#### Troubleshooting: Unable to verify membership of username in the policyjsv project
+#### Troubleshooting: Unable to verify membership in policyjsv project

 ```
 Unable to run job: Rejected by policyjsv